 Lastly, let me introduce an authentic Wafu steak sauce recipe with a good reputation from the popular Japanese recipe site cookpad.com.

 |Mirin sweet cooking rice wine||60cc|

 |Sake rice wine||35cc|

-- Put Mirin and Sake in a pot and heat the mixture to the boil so that the alcohol content will be evaporated
+- Put the Mirin and Sake in a saucepan and bring the mixture to the boil so that the alcohol content will be evaporated

-- Add soy sauce and sugar, and boil down the sauce moderately
+- Add the soy sauce and sugar, and simmer down the sauce moderately

-- Ready to use, dress beef steak with the sauce and enjoy!
+- Dress beef steak with the sauce and enjoy it!